-Professor Chris Gosden
+Professor Chris Gosden FBA

-More recently Gosden commandeered research projects on the history of the English landscape from the Bronze Age to the Domesday Book in the early middle ages and on Celtic art both in Britain and in Europe including Eurasian links.
-He's writing a book on the long-term history of magic.
+More recently he's run research projects on the history of the English landscape from the Bronze Age to the Domesday Book in the early middle ages and on Celtic art both in Britain and in Europe including Eurasian links.
+He's recently finished writing a book on the long-term history of magic.

 Gosden is a trustee of the Art Fund and a fellow of a number of learned societies, including the British Academy.